isabellukk/FEASTIEboys-fe/README.md

 ```

 ## Future Additions
-1. User Authentication
+1. The App will include authentication so the user would have their own personal recipe book.
 2. The user will be able to filter by cuisine and protein type.
-3. User will be able to filter through their own recipes with their pantry items.
+3. The user will be able to filter through their own recipes with their pantry items.